Presenting Mr & Mrs – Confetti and Congratulations

 Top Confetti Tip:

 Always ask the venue, as some do not allow paper (or plastic) confetti but allow organic bio-degradable products such as petals.
-Some venues may have been warned by the council about litter violations, so it is important to abide by their rules.
+The council may have warned some venues about litter violations, so it is important to abide by their rules.
 Where confetti is not allowed at all, bubbles have become popular and can look effective in photographs.

 Another Top Confetti Tip:

-Try colour coordinating your confetti.
+Try colour-coordinating your confetti.
 If you’re having a purple wedding, choose confetti that compliments this.
-If there is any left over, it may look good sprinkled over the dinner tables.
+If there is any leftover, sprinkled over the dinner tables may look good.

 Wedding Confetti Tip 3: